 Imagine simply asking:

-- “Where is this part used?”
+- “Where is this part used in the last 2 years”

-- “Show me alternates for capacitor 100nF.”
+- “Show me alternates for capacitor 100nF we used in our projects.”

-- “What’s the supplier cost rollup for Assembly 300?”
+- “What’s the supplier cost rollup for Assembly A300?”

 Instead of building a query or filtering rows, you just type the question — and BOM AI Chat (Navi) does the rest.